What You Need to Know About IBM i 7.4

 - Improved paging for plans with Random I/O

 - Improved estimates (costing) of plans with temporary objects

 - Improved management of stale plans

 - Improved optimization on busy partitions

 There are more gems in here than I can remember.
-I know there are quite a few things that I am missing, but I am looking forward to play with.
-I would say my hats off to the IBM i Development team, as the release has been stable and rock solid in all the upgrades that I have done already.
+I know there are quite a few things that I am missing, but I am looking forward to playing with.
+I would say my hats off to the IBM i Development team, as the release has been stable and rock-solid in all the upgrades that I have done already.